AnkitDeshpande/Wheel-Estate/README.md

 - Java Persistence API (JPA) for database operations
 - MySQL Database for data storage
 - Hibernate ORM for mapping Java objects to the database
-- HTML, CSS, and JavaScript for the frontend interface

 ## How to Run the Application